 That trust will be reflected in the conversations they have with employees about topics like reorganizations, policy changes, promotions, and compensation.
 If managers feel they can trust your senior leaders, that will trickle down through their discussions with employees.
 If they feel you’re holding back vital information, employees won’t feel that sense of trust.

-Engage with Empathy
+4. Engage with empathy

 Your managers are often asked to be on the frontlines of uncomfortable conversations with the employee while ensuring tasks get completed on time and the department runs smoothly.
 Add in the lack of recognition that often accompanies a managerial position and you can see how managers can become disengaged.

 Approaching managers with empathy when you’re telling them about a new challenge they need to take on, or a way in which they need to improve can help improve your relationship with your managers.
 While that doesn’t mean they can escape all the less-fun parts of the manager role, knowing that you acknowledge and understand what they’re going through can help them feel supported and engaged.

 When you assign your managers tasks, projects, or conversations to have with their teams, how do you approach it?
 Do you simply tell them what they need to do, or do you take the time to explain why you’re asking them to take on this task?
 Just like it’s important for employee engagement to explain to employees why what they do is contributing to something larger, it’s vital to do the same with your managers.

 When managers understand the why behind the tasks they’re asked to take on, they are typically more eager to accomplish them because they know it’s not just busywork - what they’re doing has real value.
 That feeling of value and significance is one of the major components of engagement, so it will boost your managers' engagement rate.
 And when they understand the why, they’ll also be better able to communicate to employees to boost their engagement as well.
 It’s a real win-win.